 These tulip blocks are simple to make and combine with an even simpler plain block in this delightful little quilt.

-this is the little quilt Valerie started with just 6 tulips:
+This is the little quilt Valerie started with just 6 tulips:

 Yardage, Jelly Roll or Scrap

-The quilt was designed to use 2 ½” strips for the tulip logs and 2 ½” squares with the stitch/n/flip sewing method, so you could use up your jelly roll; you will need other fabric, though for the alternative plain block, which could also see you working with a partial seam technique (although not essential); the setting triangles teach you about the grain of the fabric and move you into sewing rows on the diagonal.
+The quilt was designed to use 2 ½” strips for the tulip logs and 2 ½” squares with the stitch/n/flip sewing method, so you could use up your jelly roll; you will need other fabric, though for the alternative plain block.
+This could also see you working with a partial seam technique (although not essential); the setting triangles teach you about the grain of the fabric and move you into sewing rows on the diagonal.